lndecastro/Teaching_with_AI/TaLwAI/Module0_Pedagogical_Foundation.md

 This approach allows instructors to evaluate both **process and understanding**, not only final products.

+### Exercise 8

+Design a hybrid assessment strategy for one assignment in your course.

+> **Note**: This will be explored further in Module 4 about assignment design.

-## Principle 7 -- Transparency, Ethics, and Accountability
+## Principle 7: Transparency, Ethics, and Accountability

 Students should be transparent about their use of AI.
 Courses should clearly communicate:
 -   when AI use is allowed